eigenhombre/lll/README.md

 # Use Cases

-I want to support the following use cases.
+For the moment, I want to support the following use cases.

 - Compile and execute expressions from the REPL.
 - Compile a program to disk and execute it later, or on another machine.

+# License

+MIT

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,